district09/drupal_module_dg-cookiebot/README.md

 of the menu item should be `/cookiebot-renew`.
 It will be automatically rewritten to trigger the cookie consent popup.

+### Use block

+There is a "Cookie settings link" block available to add the Cookie consent link to a region on the website.

 ### Custom link

 It's always possible to add a custom link to trigger opening the cookie consent